-Jim is chief economist on the MSCI Real Assets team and is based in New York.
-He is the principal author of the US Capital Trends report series and a frequent speaker at commercial real estate conferences.
-At Real Capital Analytics, which MSCI acquired in 2021, Jim was a leader for analysis across the commercial property universe.
-Jim also spent two decades at Torto Wheaton Research working on issues of real estate risk and forecasting.
-He is a member of the Commercial Board of Governors of the Mortgage Bankers Association and a member of The Counselors of Real Estate.
+Jim Costello co-heads the real-assets research team, with responsibility for the Americas.
+He is the principal author of capital-markets research and a frequent speaker at industry events.
+At Real Capital Analytics, which MSCI acquired in 2021, Jim was a leader for U.S. research.
+He spent two decades at Torto Wheaton Research working on issues of real estate risk and forecasting.
+Jim is a member of The Counselors of Real Estate and served a term as a member of the Commercial Board of Governors of the Mortgage Bankers Association.

 Research and Insights

 Did you get the memo?
 There's more to commercial real estate than office space.Podcast | Feb 29, 2024 |

 When it comes to commercial real estate, much of the attention of investors and the financial press has focused on the state of the office sector, which has been hurting.
 And while real concerns exist, there are also potential opportunities across and within the various real-estate sectors.